 No city concentrated the Cold War's tensions more intensely than Berlin, divided at the end of the war among American, British, French, and Soviet occupation zones and located 110 miles inside Soviet-occupied eastern Germany.

 The Berlin Blockade (June 1948 to May 1949) was Stalin's attempt to force the Western powers out of their Berlin sectors by cutting off all land access.
 The Western response was the Berlin Airlift: Anglo-American aircraft flew approximately 2.3 million tons of supplies into the city over eleven months, at the peak landing a plane every three minutes.
-Stalin lifted the blockade rather than risk shooting down Western aircraft, and the airlift became one of the early Western victories of the Cold War—demonstrating that firm resistance could work.
+At its height, Allied aircraft were delivering more tonnage into Berlin daily than had previously been transported by rail.
+Stalin lifted the blockade rather than risk shooting down Western aircraft, and the airlift became one of the early Western victories of the Cold War -- demonstrating that firm resistance could work and that Berlin could not be abandoned without catastrophic consequences for Western credibility.

-The Berlin Wall, erected overnight beginning August 13, 1961, was the East German solution to a hemorrhage of population: approximately 3.5 million people had fled East Germany to the West since 1949, disproportionately professionals and the educated, threatening the viability of the regime.
-The Wall divided streets, neighborhoods, and families without warning.
+The Berlin Wall, erected overnight beginning August 13, 1961, was the East German solution to a haemorrhage of population: approximately 3.5 million people had fled East Germany to the West since 1949, disproportionately professionals and the educated, threatening the viability of the regime.
+Walter Ulbricht, the East German leader, had been denied permission to seal the border by Khrushchev for years, but the crisis had become acute -- in August 1961 alone, approximately 1,000 people per day were crossing.
+The Wall divided streets, neighbourhoods, and families without warning.
 Over its twenty-eight-year existence, it killed at least 140 people attempting to cross it.
-Its construction was embarrassing—an admission that socialist East Germany could not retain its own citizens without coercion—but it stabilized the situation by ending the exodus.
+Its construction was embarrassing -- an admission that socialist East Germany could not retain its own citizens without coercion -- but it stabilised the situation by ending the exodus.

 The Wall's fall on November 9, 1989, was one of the most dramatic and joyful events of the twentieth century.
-East Germany opened its borders not as a planned policy but through a miscommunication at a press conference; crowds overwhelmed checkpoints; people danced on top of the wall and began hammering it down with hammers and picks.
+East Germany opened its borders not as a planned policy but through a miscommunication at a press conference -- the government spokesman, Gunter Schabowski, announced new travel regulations and when asked when they took effect, replied "immediately, without delay."
+Crowds overwhelmed checkpoints; people danced on top of the wall and began hammering it down with picks.
 Within a year, German reunification was complete.
+The twenty-eight-year history of the Wall, from its overnight construction to its joyful destruction, compressed the entire human meaning of the Cold War into a single structure.

 The Korean War and the Proxy War Template